Slowly the women file to where he stands

 Email Poem |

-Analysis and Comments on Faith Healing
+Comments, Analysis, and Meaning on Faith Healing

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Faith Healing here.